 Understanding a child's religious needs

 As a foster carer you may care for children from a variety of backgrounds, cultures, ethnicities, and religions.
-Whilst the responsible local authority will try to match a child with carers from the same culture, religion, and background it is not always possible.
+Whilst the responsible local authority will try to match a child with carers from the same culture, religion, and background, it is not always possible.
 Understanding the religious needs of a child will enable you to support them in their faith and will assist in helping a child to feel welcomed into your home.

 Child Exploring Church